wesheng/Entities/readme.md

 # Entities
 A simple implementation of the Entity-Component-System (ECS), written in C++.
-It was written for the author to gain familarity with the architecture behind such a system.

 The project uses Cmake to enable flexibility in compiler choice.

-Note that this project is incomplete and may not be stable – do not use this in a production setting.

 ## Features
 - Uses generational indexing to create new entities
 - Stores components in a columnar fashion
 - Uses bitmasks for component lookup – Up to 100 component types supported

+## Limitations
+- Not intuitive for behaviors dependent on another entity
+- Cannot create systems with optional components
+- Makes use of the std library, which may have an impact on performance compared to direct implementations